yubinbai/pcuva-problems/README.md

 UVA online judge
 ========

-Solutions to various UVa (ACM) problems in python.
+Solutions to various UVa (ACM) problems in c++, python, and java.

-Did not test on uva online judge however works for all sample inputs
+Python code is not tested on uva online judge however works for all sample inputs